anirban-code-to-live/my_first_git_project/anaconda_setup.md

 Anaconda Setup
 ====================

-In this, we learn how to set up a conda environment in few steps (without much talkings!).
+In this, we learn how to set up a conda environment in few steps (without much talking!).

 ### How to install anaconda in linux
 1. Download the anaconda installer for your OS.